3D Printing For High Thermal Stability: Get to Know High Temp Resin

 Our team of materials scientists is constantly hard at work developing new resins, and one of the most exciting results for us is when we can open up totally new ways of working by introducing a new material to our existing Formlabs desktop stereolithography ecosystem.

-We’ve been extremely pleased with the range of use cases we’ve seen for High Temp Resin, and we are excited to see our community of innovators continue to discover new ways to incorporate this unique 3D printing material into the future of product design, engineering, and manufacturing.
+We’ve been extremely pleased with the range of use cases we’ve seen for High Temp Resin, and we are excited to see our community of innovators continue to discover new ways to incorporate this unique high temperature 3D printing material into the future of product design, engineering, and manufacturing.